Mark III

 *For select products: Heating capacity must be used only as a guide.
 For assistance in deciding which product is best suited for your needs based on home efficiency and climate, be sure to see your local dealer.
 For wood-burning appliances: Based on how the appliance is operated, moisture content and used type of wood, load size, and installation, actual burn time will vary.

-Get the most out of your hearth product by staying up-to-date on basic maintenance and care.
+Get the most out of your coal stove by staying up-to-date on essential maintenance and care.
 Some maintenance activities you can perform include:

 - Inspecting and cleaning the glass with a non-abrasive cleaner weekly

-- Inspecting the door and lid gaskets every heating season
+- Checking the door and gaskets every heating season

-- Inspecting the blower, exhaust path and all venting components for blockages, build-up or debris, and removing any obstructions every heating season
+- Inspecting all venting components for blockages, build-up, or debris and checking stove body for cracks every heating season

-A certified hearth professional can help inspect your venting, and inspect or clean all other needed elements.
-Plan to have a local professional inspect your appliance annually.
-And always be sure your appliance is off and completely cooled before performing any maintenance.
+A certified hearth professional can help inspect your venting and clean all other needed elements.
+Always be sure your appliance is off and completely cooled before performing any maintenance.

 Consult the installation/owner’s manual for more detailed information on maintenance.